lautarovculic/zDirb/README.md

 # zDirb

-A Python script for enumerating directories and counting words in files with progress tracking.
+A Python script for enumerating directories and subdomains.
+Fast.

 ## Table of Contents